-- Churches, denominations, faiths and religious foundations with legal standing, with respect to income from all activities and assets employed toward their religious aims and purposes;
+- Churches, denominations, confessions and religious foundations that have legal personality, in terms of their income from activities and assets exclusively for religious purposes;

 In terms of municipal taxes, exemptions from payment of the income tax and property tax (Impuesto sobre Bienes Inmuebles IBI) are given to:

 - churches and religious faiths, with respect to temples and offices used for religious purposes;

 - non-profit charity and social assistance institutions;

 - unions and associations of workers and professionals;

 - professional associations, as long as they are not for profit; and

 - non-profit civil associations, foundations, federations and confederations with recognized legal standing, with respect only to their assets and incomes related exclusively to the fulfillment of their own aims and purposes.

 The legal framework for citizen participation in Nicaragua consists of a range of Constitutional provisions, laws and regulations that guarantee citizen participation in public affairs at the local and national levels, including for indigenous communities, disabled persons, and the LGBTI community.
 Several such laws and regulations include: